PrathamKashyap1/Ping-Pong-AI/ai ping pong in java/README.md

 3. Restarting the game just needed to restart both the threads with default values for variables and redrawing the frame.

 # Future Update
-1. I would add any updates to truly automate this after learning ML
+1. I would add updates to truly automate this after learning ML